-Various studies have been dedicated to the exploration and development of alternative types of solar cells with lower cost and better efficiency and stability compared to silicon photovoltaics.
-Nowadays, a lot of research is focused on the study of perovskite solar cells (PeSCs).
-Improvement of the photovoltaic conversion efficiency (PCE) in PeSCs has undergone an exponential increase throughout the years, from a mere 3.8% in 2009; it now has a PCE of 25%.
-Since the theoretical efficiency limit of PeSCs is at 31%, there is still a lot of room for improvements and this can be done by optimizing the absorber and hole transport material (HTM).
-The discovery of alternative HTMs is one of the major areas of research in PeSCs dedicated to the enhancement of device efficiency and stability.
-Spiro-OMeTAD, which is the commonly used HTM in PeSCs, possesses several disadvantages such as a complicated synthetic route, high cost, and low conductivity and hole mobility.
-Thus, the continued search for new HTM through a computational approach brings down the production cost.
+Various studies have focused on the research and development of alternative types of solar cells that are less expensive and have better efficiency and stability compared to silicon photovoltaics.
+Nowadays, much of the research is focused on the study of perovskite solar cells (PeSCs).
+The improvement in photovoltaic conversion efficiency (PCE) of PeSCs has increased exponentially over the years, from only 3.8% in 2009 to a PCE of 25% today.
+Since the theoretical efficiency limit of PeSCs is 31%, there is still much room for improvement that can be achieved by optimizing the absorber and hole transport material (HTM).
+The discovery of alternative HTMs is one of the most important research areas in PeSCs to improve device efficiency and stability.
+Spiro-OMeTAD, the HTM commonly used in PeSCs, has several drawbacks, such as a complicated synthesis route, high cost, and low conductivity and hole mobility.
+Therefore, the continuous search for new HTM through a computational approach lowers the production cost.

-The continued search for appropriate sensitizers to be used in dye-sensitized solar cells (DSSCs) is still under consideration since DSSCs offers a low-cost design with the relative ease of fabrication without the need for a glovebox as compared to the PeSCs.
-It is also currently being eyed as a possible energy source for low-energy devices used in Internet-of-Things.
+The search for suitable sensitizers that can be used in dye-sensitized solar cells (DSSCs) continues to be considered, as DSSCs offer a low-cost design with relatively simple fabrication without a glovebox compared to PeSCs.
+They are also currently being targeted as a potential power source for energy-saving devices in the Internet of Things.

 L.L.
 Estrella, M.P.
 Balanay, D.H.
 Kim.
 Theoretical insights into D-D-pi-A sensitizers employing N-annulated perlyne for dye-sensitized solar cells.
 J. Phys.
 Chem.
 A 122 (2018) 6328-6342.